dbrosoft/java-getopt/README-typetools.txt

 To upload to Maven Central
 --------------------------

-# Set a new Maven Central version number in file cfMavenCentral.xml.
-# Set the same version number in this environment variable:
+# Update the version number in Makefile, cfMavenCentral.xml, and this file.

-PACKAGE=java-getopt-1.0.14-annotated
+PACKAGE=java-getopt-1.0.14.0.1
 make
 # .md5 and .sha1 files don't get uploaded for uploads after the first one,
 # if you use the same file.
 So copy the file.